Night of the Twisters: Plot

-At 5:00 p.m. on the afternoon of June 3, 1980, three hours before the tornadic thunderstorm hits Hall County, Danny and his best friend Arthur Darlington – an inquisitive California native with six sisters – take a bike trip to the Mormon Island State Recreation Area to go on their first swim of the summer, where they discuss the art class taught by Danny's aunt, Goldie, where Arthur created a bull roarer as part of a Native American crafts project (and accidentally broke a light bulb in the basement with); while at Mormon Island, they run into Arthur's 14-year-old older sister Stacey – whom Danny is infatuated with – and 10-year-old younger sister Ronnie Vae, whom Arthur declines to give a ride home before the storm hits.
-On their way home, Danny and Arthur are foreshadowed with the oncoming storm, when they endure strong winds as they cut through the Fonner Park parking lot and Sand Crane Drive.
+At 5:00 p.m. on June 3, 1980, Danny and his best friend Arthur Darlington – a California native with six sisters – take a bike trip to the Mormon Island State Recreation Area to go on their first swim of the summer.
+There, they discuss the art class taught by Danny's aunt, Goldie, where Arthur created a bull roarer as part of a Native American crafts project; while at Mormon Island, they run into Arthur's 14-year-old older sister Stacey – whom Danny is infatuated with – and 10-year-old younger sister Ronnie Vae, whom Arthur declines to give a ride home before the storm hits.
+On their way home, Danny and Arthur endure strong winds while cutting through the Fonner Park parking lot and Sand Crane Drive.

-An hour later, Danny asks his mother Linda – who quit her job as a hairdresser to take care of her infant son Ryan after he was born – to see if Arthur can stay for dinner, while his father John plans to head out to his parents' farm in Phillips after dinner to fix his father's broken tractor.
-After dinner, Goldie arrives to borrow Linda's bowling ball to attend a bowling league night at Meves Bowl, as the boys are about to take a bike ride through their neighborhood, where they run into their elderly neighbor, Belle Smiley, whose hair Linda is supposed to style before a church bazaar that Friday – and visit the Darlington's house.
-When they return to the Hatch house, as Linda sews a birthday dress for Grandma Hatch, Arthur sits down to watch television, and as Danny looks for snacks, the show they turned to on KGIN (referred to in the book by its real-life brand name, "10/11," in reference to Lincoln parent station KOLN and its Grand Island-based satellite) is interrupted by a severe weather bulletin about a tornado and funnel cloud sightings north of Grand Island, in St. Paul and Dannebrog.
-Several minutes after Linda leaves to check on Mrs. Smiley after being unable to contact her by phone, and placing Danny and Arthur in charge of looking after Ryan, tornado sirens blare as a worried Danny tries to phone his grandmother to warn his grandparents and John of the oncoming tornado, only for the siren to abruptly cut off after Danny hangs up when the phone line cuts out.
+An hour later, Danny asks his mother Linda – who quit her job as a hairdresser to take care of her infant son Ryan – to see if Arthur can stay for dinner, while his father John plans to head out to his parents' farm in Phillips after dinner to fix a tractor.
+After dinner, Goldie arrives to borrow a ball to attend a bowling league night at Meves Bowl.
+The boys take a bike ride through their neighborhood, run into their elderly neighbor, Belle Smiley, whose hair Linda is supposed to style before a church bazaar that Friday – and visit the Darlington's house.
+When they return to the Hatch house, as Linda sews a birthday dress for Grandma Hatch, Arthur sits down to watch television, but the show they turn to on KGIN is interrupted by a weather bulletin about a tornado and funnel cloud sightings north of Grand Island, in St. Paul and Dannebrog.
+Linda leaves to check on Mrs. Smiley after being unable to contact her by phone, placing Danny and Arthur in charge of looking after Ryan.
+Tornado sirens then blare.
+Danny tries to use the phone to warn his grandparents and John of the oncoming tornado, only for the siren to cut off after Danny hangs up when the phone line cuts out.